ioanniskousis/Restaurant/README.md

   </p>
 </p>

-The traditional table game tic-tac-toe built with HTML5, CSS3 and JavaScript
+A restaurant's web page built with HTML5, CSS3 and JavaScript

 <hr />